circleci/lunch-n-learn/README.md

       - run: echo "A first hello"
 ```

 Next we need to rename our two builds so that they have different names.
 In my example below I imaginatively picked `one` and `two`.
-Change the contents of the echo statements to something differnt.
+Change the contents of the echo statements to something different.
 To make the build take a longer period of time we can add a system sleep command.

 We need to add a `workflows` section to our config file.
 The workflows section can be placed anywhere in the file.
 Typically it is found either at the top or the bottom of the file.